 - Plenty of room on the cabin top for stowing adventure gear like kayaks or stand-up paddleboards.

 In the past, Eagle built some of the most capable inshore/coastal cruising tugs on the market.
 They’re still so popular, in fact, that finding them on the used market can be a challenge.
-This primarily freshwater-kept model looks just about in turn-key condition.
 What’s most amazing about the Eagle 32 is the amount of room and accommodations below for a boat this size.

-- 135-horsepower Ford Lehman diesel with 2,270 hours.
-Expect to cruise this ultra-efficient hull around eight knots.
+- 135-horsepower Ford Lehman diesel; expect to cruise this ultra-efficient hull around eight knots.